Disability rights and responsibilities in schools

 Children and students with disability also have rights in relation to specialist support services that are reasonable adjustments needed for them to take part in education activities.

-For example – health support, or services provided by allied health professionals such as speech pathologists or psychologists.
+For example – support with identified health care needs, or services provided by allied health professionals such as speech pathologists or psychologists.

 Responsibilities of education providers